Azure/azure-sdk-for-python/sdk/identity/azure-identity/Troubleshoot.md

 #### Connection Timed Out / Connection could not be established / Target Environment could not be determined

-The Managed Identity credential works only on Azure Hosted machines/servers.
 Currently the Azure Identity SDK supports [Managed Identity Authentication](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview) in the below listed Azure services; ensure you're running your application on one of these resources and have enabled the Managed Identity on them by following the instructions at their configuration links below.